timt/sbt-npm/README.md

 Installation
 ------------

-Add the following lines to your projects.sbt
+Add the following lines to your plugins.sbt

     //autoplugin
-    addSbtPlugin("io.shaka" % "sbt-npm" % "7")
+    addSbtPlugin("io.shaka" % "sbt-npm" % "8")

 Usage